LLMs Process Lists With General Filter Heads: Experiments

 We ablate an attention head $[\ell, j]$ by modifying its attention pattern during the forward pass so that the last token can only bring information from the \texttt{<BOS>} token\footnote{for the LM tokenizers that do not add a \texttt{<BOS>} token by default, we prepend \texttt{<BOS>} manually.}.
 Previous works \citep{geva2023dissecting, sharma2024locating} have investigated if critical information flows through a certain attention edge with similar attention knock-out experiments.
 The results in Table~\ref{tab:ablation} reveal a dramatic performance drop for the \textit{Select*} tasks when filter heads are ablated, despite these heads comprising less than 2\% of the model's total attention heads --- confirming their critical importance for the \textit{Select*} tasks.
 In contrast the performance for \textit{Counting} and \textit{CheckExistence} do not drop significantly due to this ablation, again indicating that these tasks do not fully rely on the filter heads.

-To determine whether filter heads represent a novel discovery or merely overlap with existing attention head categories previously documented in the literature, we compared their functionality against such head categories.
-Specifically, we measure the causality of Function Vector heads \citep{todd2023function}, Concept heads \citep{feucht2025dual}, and Induction heads \citep{olsson2022context}.
-As shown in Table~\ref{tab:head_types}, none of these previously identified head types exhibit the distinctive functional role of filter heads, confirming that filter heads are a unique and previously unrecognized component of transformer LMs.
+To determine whether filter heads represent a novel discovery or merely overlap with existing attention head categories previously documented in the literature, we compared their functionality against such head categories with specific functional roles.
+Specifically, we measure the causality of Function Vector heads \citep{todd2023function}, Concept Induction heads \citep{feucht2025dual}, and Token Induction heads \citep{olsson2022context}.
+As shown in Table~\ref{tab:head_types}, none of these previously identified head types exhibit the distinctive functional role of filter heads.
+We do not treat these heads as ``baselines'' in the traditional sense, as they are not intended for filtering tasks.
+We evaluate them to confirm that filter heads are a unique and previously unrecognized component in transformer LMs.

+We also verify that filter heads encode abstract predicates rather than specific answer tokens: even when source prompts contain the predicate but no valid answer item in the collection, causality remains high at 0.80 (see Appendix E).
+Moreover, these predicate representations support composition through vector arithmetic: adding the query vectors of two predicates (e.g., \textit{is\_fruit} and \textit{is\_vehicle}) produces a vector that executes their disjunction, achieving a causality of 0.65 (see Appendix D).
+These results further confirm that filter heads encode predicates as compact geometric directions in query space.